Machine learning enhanced data assimilation framework for multiscale carbonate rock characterization: Results and discussion

 The computational cost of our DNN-ESMDA is affordable.
 Table \ref{Table Run_time_ESMDA} provides an overview of the total run time of DNN-ESMDA and corresponding XPM-ESMDA regression with an Intel(R) Xeon(R) Gold 6430 64-core CPU.
-Note that the run time refers to the execution time of the $N_a$ ESMDA iteration, where the data processing time, e.g., image processing, is omitted here.
+Note that the run time of DNN-ESMDA refers to the DNN training time plus execution time of the $N_a$ ESMDA iterations, where the data processing time, e.g., image processing, is omitted here.
+Also, for certain numerical simulation problems, where neural networks or GPU can accelerate the solving process of partial differential equations (PDE) \citep{chen2026neural}, the implementation time difference between a DNN-ESMDA and a simulation-ESMDA might not be as distinct as presented here.
+Additionally, given the flexibility of numerical error control in traditional simulation methods, we recommend case-by-case consideration when choosing between DNN-ESMDA and simulation-based ESMDA.

+The Malaysian carbonate rock sample used in our study exhibits consistent nm-scale properties, as evidenced by the parameterizable porosity-permeability relationship and relative permeability obtained from nm-scale images.
+Given the promising potential of our proposed DNN-ESMDA framework, we encourage more multi-scale imaging studies on other types of carbonates to validate our workflow.
+When implemented with non-ideal datasets, e.g., parameters with non-Gaussian distributions, neural networks can be introduced to achieve similar regression performance and uncertainty assessment \citep{zhang2020using}.
+Moreover, the usage of any neural network as a replacement for numerical simulation will bring some degree of error into the system.
+Our measures to resolve this limitation are to perform a full numerical simulation with the final inferred ensemble input to ensure accuracy.